Cultured Meat; manufacturing of meat products through "tissue-engineering"

 a progressive step in terms of health, animal welfare and ecology.

-Harvest - THE website for information about cultured meat!
+Harvest - one great organisation for promoting cultured meat!

 Vitro Meat Consortium!